Who is this information for?

-- Although healthcare providers usually attempt to get the symptoms of chronic rhinosinusitis under control with medication first, some people need surgery to reopen the sinus passages, and remove trapped mucus or polyps.
+- Although healthcare providers usually attempt to get the symptoms of chronic rhinosinusitis under control with medication first, some people need surgery to reopen the passage of the sinuses, and remove trapped mucus or polyps.

 - Situations in which surgery is helpful include the following:

-- When chronic rhinosinusitis symptoms do not improve enough with the medical treatments mentioned above, and there is evidence of persistent sinus disease on sinus computed tomography (CT) scan, such as complete blockage of one or more sinuses.
+- When chronic rhinosinusitis symptoms do not improve enough with the medical treatments mentioned above, and there is evidence of persistent disease of the sinuses on sinus computed tomography (CT) scan, such as complete blockage of one or more sinuses.

 - When nasal polyps are present that do not sufficiently shrink with steroid treatment.